-The median value of Manganese is in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which in 100g contains 0.717 mg of Manganese.
-The average amount of Manganese in 100g of spinach, based on the list below is 0.68 mg of Manganese.
+The median value of Manganese is found in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which in 100g contains 0.717 mg of Manganese.
+The average amount of Manganese contained in 100g of spinach, based on the list below is 0.68 mg of Manganese.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Manganese.
 Again you can find a full nutrition breakdown for all foods containing manganese which can be scaled for different servings and quantities, from the complete list of foods high in Manganese.